muldjord/boris/README.md

 * Added scripting to many existing behaviours for more interesting outcomes
 * Added a bunch of new dynamic behaviours
 * Added drawing routines to scripting language
-* Added scoping to if sentences in scripting language
+* Added scoping to 'if' sentences in scripting language
 * Boris is now ticklish (scroll mouse wheel on him)
 * Boris now less likely to pick a "social" behav when moving mouse over him
 * Refactored speech bubble class
+* Added tray icon behaviour menu that allows user to queue a behaviour for all Boris instances at once
+* Added items that can be spawned from boris scripts.
+The items are even scriptable themselves and can spawn new items

 #### Version 2.0.2 (4th December 2018):
 * Added 'allowFlip' flag to behaviours giving those a 50% of being flipped horizontally